-This recipe is a simple way to jazz up eggplant.
+This easy eggplant recipe is a simple way to jazz up a mid week meal.
 It’s salty, sweet and saucy.

-You can find all of the ingredients in any supermarket, usually in the Asian section.
+Although the ingredients may sound strange, you can find all of the ingredients in any supermarket nowadays and you can use them for many other Japanese style dishes.
 You can use any miso – red, white, brown, for this recipe.

 Serve with rice or noodles, steamed green vegetables, grilled chicken or fish, as part of a delicious Japanese meal.